Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 Generally speaking, there are three alternative solutions for creating strong passwords:

-- Use a Password Manager – far and away the best solution, these simple programs create strong passwords for you, then automatically enter them into your online accounts when you log in.
+- Use a Password Manager – Far and away the best solution, these simple programs create strong passwords for you and your team, then automatically enter them into your online accounts when you log in.
 You never have to remember the passwords yourself.

-- Create Long Passphrases – these are strings of words put together.
-For example, a favourite song lyric.
+- Create Long Passphrases – These are strings of words put together.
+For example, a favorite song lyric.
 They can be easy to remember, but the challenge is coming up with a new one for every account.

 Let's look at each of these in a bit more detail:

-When using a password manager for important services, such as personal banking, you should always check that the service provider supports the use of password managers.
+Remember: When using a password manager for important services, you should always check that the service provider supports the use of password managers.

 See our breakdown of the Best Password Managers available to help decide which one would be best for you.